sakovski/winternship-unittests/README.md

 ## 2. Get familiar with the code and play with the app :)

 ## 3. Add tests to VoteRepositoryTest and VoteServiceTest classes.
 All existing methods in these classes, with all possible paths should be tested.
+They can be found in test/java/poll directory.

 Hint: use Mockito to test the VoteServiceTest class.